H.P. Lovecraft

 While you're at it, pick up The Dark Descent .... it is a compilation (including Mr. Barker) that is certainly worth reading.

-The Thief of Always is a good book, but it is a bit juvenile for my tastes… I like the books of Abarat as well, but they are seriously tame compared to what his devious mastermind can create.
-With the exception of my fantasy soul-mate, Christopher Carrion….. π
+The Thief of Always is a good book, but it is a bit juvenile for my tastes...
+I like the books of Abarat as well, but they are seriously tame compared to what his devious mastermind can create.
+With the exception of my fantasy soul-mate, Christopher Carrion..... :twisted:

 Hmmm I hope that gives you a bit of a start....